 Domains and Hosting – I personally use WPOpt for my hosting.
 WPOpt came highly recommended by many other bloggers.
 Some go as far as to say that the answer to any tech-y question is Charles Smith and WPOpt.
 They do a lot more than just hosting, and I am glad to have them as a resource.
-I have been very pleased with the level of service I have gotten from them, and I would HIGHLY recommend them.
+I have been very pleased with the level of service I have received, and I would HIGHLY recommend them.

 WordPress – I use this for content management.
 It is relatively user friendly and FREE.
 There is a lot of information and support available for newbies.
 And it’s free!

 Education and Support

 Food Blogger Pro Community – I recently joined Food Blogger Pro for the first two years of my blog, and it was a HUGE help to me and my blog.
 I have been BLOWN AWAY by the value provided.
 They lay out everything you need to know on how to create a successful food blog, and they organize everything in a series of how-to videos.
 I wish I would have joined much sooner!
 I would highly recommend it, especially if you have a food blog or have always wanted to start one.

 Photography & Image Editing